-Documentation for students receiving tiers 1, 2 and/or 3 is entered into DCPS' current provider management database system.
+Documentation for students receiving tiers 1, 2 and/or 3 is entered into Frontline.
 Documentation should include the date and duration of the service, type of intervention (i.e. tier 1), strategies/supports provided, the student response (can be based on teacher report), and the next steps (continue with current strategies, modify plan, etc.).